aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/manage-eml-attachments-aspose-email-java/_index.md

 ## Setting Up Aspose.Email for Java

-To integrate Aspose.Email for Java into your project, add the following dependency to your `pom.xml` file if you're using Maven:
+To integrate Aspose.Email for Java into your project, add the **aspose email maven dependency** to your `pom.xml` file:

 ```xml
 <dependency>